When it comes to crypto, something that gets overlooked a lot is taxes.

 4) The number of trades you make (frequency)

-In addition to this, you also get taxed on crypto interest, staking, airdrops, and yield farming.
+In addition to the above, you also get taxed on crypto interest, staking, airdrops, and yield farming.
 In terms of how they are classified for income tax purposes greatly depends.
 The CRA hasn't made any clear distinctions on how they should be taxed.

 Tax Related Videos